Monte Carlo investigation of phase changes and the order of transition of Ising modeled single-walled Nanotube: Simulation results and its discussions

 \section{Simulation results and its discussions}

-Execution of the simulations are carried out for the Ising nanotube with different control parameters over a finite range of temperatures.
-The ground state spin orientation obtained for FM and AFM interactions are shown in Fig. \ref{f2}. $J_1$ implies the interaction strength within a layer, and $J_2$ represents the interactions between the layers.
-Fig. \ref{f2a}, depicts the ground state with the interaction strength $J_1=1$ and $J_2=1$, where all the magnetic spins are aligned parallel to each other by the ferromagnetic interactions.
-The anti-feromagnetic interaction in Fig. \ref{f2} shows the magnetic order for $J_1=-1$ and $J_2=-1$, where all the spins are aligned anti-parallel among the nearest neighbouring nodes.
+The simulations are carried out for the Ising nanotube with different control parameters over a finite range of temperatures.
+The Fig. \ref{f2} shows the ground state spin orientation for various magnetic orderings namely, FM (Fig. \ref{f2a}), G-AFM (Fig. \ref{f2b}), A-AFM (Fig. \ref{f2c}) and C-AFM (Fig. \ref{f2d}) ordering \cite{Wqllan1955Neutron, Dagotto2003Nanoscale}.
+In FM ordering, all the magnetic spins are aligned parallel to each other by the ferromagnetic interaction with the interaction strength $J_1=+1$ and $J_2=+1$.
+Whereas in G-type AFM, all the spins are aligned anti-parallel among the nearest neighbouring sites with the interaction strength $J_1=-1$ and $J_2=-1$.
+While the other two, in which A-type AFM magnetic ordering is characterized with parallel alignment due to FM interaction and the spins between the layers are anti-parallel due to AFM interaction which is viceversa for C-type.
+The interaction strengths are $(J_1, J_2)=(+1,-1)$ and $(J_1, J_2)=(-1,+1)$, respectively, for A-type and C-type ordereing.

-One of the control parameters, $J_2$ is fixed as $+1$ for FM evolution and, $J_2$ is fixed as $-1$ for AFM evolution.
-Other control parameters $J_1$ and B will change in a specific set of simulations.
-The result analysis of the above mentioned framework is discussed in the subsequent section.
+The present simulation is performed by varying either of the control parmeters $J_1$ and B thereby keeping the other to be constant.
+While the control parameter $J_2$ is fixed for every set of simulations.
+The result analysis of the above mentioned framework is discussed in the subsequent sections.